The Importance of a B2B SEO Audit

 “If the webpage you’re focusing on appeared on page-1 of Google search for this particular keyword, would the searcher find its content valuable?
 Does the content on your page accurately match the search intent and provide the information they’re looking for?”

-This will help you choose your keywords wisely and offer the proper information on your pages.
+This will help you choose your keywords wisely and guide your content marketing strategy.

-If you find yourself fighting an uphill battle against highly competitive search phrases, consider looking for long-tail keywords that have a lower KD (competitive score).
+If you find yourself fighting an uphill battle against highly competitive search phrases, consider looking for long-tail keywords that have a lower KD (keyword difficulty – or competitive score).
 These phrases can be just as valuable if you can get really specific about your offerings.

 Here are some prime examples:

-Geo-modifier: If you only operate within a certain city or state, consider keywords that include this information to reduce keyword difficulty and hyper-focus your efforts onto local SEO.
+Geo-modifier: If you only operate within a certain city or state, consider keywords that include this information to reduce keyword difficulty and hyper-focus your efforts onto local SEO strategy.

 Specific services: Do you offer a subset of a specific service?
 Terms like “open source,” “virtual,” or “luxury” offer the ability to target a specific portion of searchers who best fit your intended audience.